shjha21/ev-station-pred/README.md

 # 🚗🔌 EV Charging Infrastructure Modeling & Ward-Level Profitability Analysis
-*A Machine Learning Replication of the INCET 2023 Workflow*

 ---

 ## 📌 Overview

-This project replicates — and extends — the methodology from the **INCET 2023** paper *“Prediction of EV Charging Behavior Using Machine Learning.”*

 Using ward-level demographic and socioeconomic data for Delhi, the notebook builds a complete 3-model pipeline plus clustering to: